Disclosure: Affiliate links within. Purchasing and/or clicking on some of the links in this post helps support Family Travel Magazine®.

 Fall is one of the most beautiful times in Boston, and there are lots of festivals and activities to keep you busy.
 The weather is generally great – not yet winter, but not hot, and the scenery is fantastic.
-Here are our top five things to do.
+There are some great fall New England road trips you can do from Boston too, but if you are staying in the local area, there’s so much to see and do.
+Here are our top five fall things to do in Boston.

 Fall Things to Do in Boston

 Boston Duck Tours – fall in Boston is the perfect time to take a tour of the city on one of the popular Duck Tour buses.
-In the summer, the Duck Tours are typically crowded, but crowds thin out in the fall.
+In the summer, the Duck Tours are typically crowded, but crowds thin out in the fall, making it the perfect time to visit.

 Salem, MA – Salem celebrates Halloween for the entire month of October, and if you are visiting Boston, it’s worth the trip.
 Visit their website to find out how you can take public transportation to get there.

-The Head of the Charles Regatta – the word-famous Head of the Charles Regatta will take place October 20th-21st, 2012.
+The Head of the Charles Regatta – the world-famous Head of the Charles Regatta will take place October 19th and 20th, 2013.
 If you are visiting the city during that time, definitely check out the regatta – it’s a classic Boston event.